CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_2.rst

        :answer_c: II, III only
        :answer_d: I, II, III
        :correct: b
        :feedback_a: Incorrect.
-The Internet does allow for quick spread of information, but it also can be accessed from different devices (Phones, Laptops, Desktops, etc.)
+The Internet does allow for quick spread of information, but it also can be accessed from different devices (phones, laptops, desktops, etc.)
        :feedback_b: Correct.
-This is correct because The Internet is not made for Security, rather Spread of Informaton and Availability.
+This is correct because The Internet is not made with security built-in, rather spread of informaton and availability are key goals.
        :feedback_c: Incorrect.
-This is incorrect because the Internet is not made for Security.
+This is incorrect because the Internet is not made with security built-in.
        :feedback_d: Incorrect.
-This is incorrect because the Internet is not made for Secuirty.
+This is incorrect because the Internet is not made with security built-in.

        Which of the following statements is true regarding the benefits of using the internet?
        ::